claireinez/newsletter/2015-Nov/draft.md

 #### FAC Developments

-We are currently located in Bethnal Green, at 14 Palmers Road, in a hub which is very dear to us.
-However, we are currently looking for another space as we are growing very fast with the current cohort soon ending!
-If you are contact with anyone who could provide a space for running free education we would be hugely indebted to you.
+We are currently located in Bethnal Green, at 14 Palmers Road, in a space which is very dear to us.
+However, we are currently looking for another nest as we are growing very fast with the current cohort soon ending!
+If you are contact with anyone who could provide a place for running free education we would be hugely indebted to you.

 --dwyl announcements-- from Ines
 --projects with schools/young people--